RamySaied1/bi_classi/README.md

      - save the data processed in ``` training_processed.csv``` and ```validation_processed.csv```

-- ## training Notebook Or training.py
+- ## Training Notebook Or training.py
   - Both have the same code
   - ### trainig steps